dotnet/docs-maui/docs/android/internals/java-interop.md

 ### Dynamic registration call sequence

 All the native methods declared in the generated Java type are registered when the type is constructed or accessed for the first time.
-This is when the Java VM invokes the types static constructor, initiating a sequence of calls that ends with all of the types methods being registered with the JNI:
+This is when the Java VM invokes the type's static constructor, initiating a sequence of calls that ends with all of the type's methods being registered with the JNI:

 1. `mono.android.Runtime.register` is a native method, declared in the `Runtime` class of .NET for Android's Java runtime code, and implemented in the native .NET Android runtime.
 The purpose of this method is to prepare a call into .NET for Android's managed runtime code.
 1. `Android.Runtime.JNIEnv::RegisterJniNatives` is passed the name of the managed type for which to register Java methods, and uses .NET reflection to load that type followed by a call to cache the type.
 It ends with a call to the `Android.Runtime.AndroidTypeManager::RegisterNativeMembers` method.